offendingcommit/valdris/Player Resources/Languages of Valdris.md

 ## Conclusion

-The linguistic landscape of [[Valdris]] reflects both its medieval social structure and its unique relationship with [[Architect|Architect]] technology.
-The [[Recent Awakening]] has introduced new possibilities and challenges for communication across the continent.
+The linguistic landscape of [Valdris](Valdris.md) reflects both its medieval social structure and its unique relationship with [Architect](Architect.md) technology.
+The [Recent Awakening](Recent%20Awakening.md) has introduced new possibilities and challenges for communication across the continent.

-Whether through the democratic clarity of Western Plain-Speech, the formal precision of Eastern Royal dialects, the adaptive flexibility of Wanderer Cant, or the emerging possibilities of harmonic communication, language in [[Valdris]] serves not just as a tool for practical communication but as an expression of cultural identity, political philosophy, and relationship to the ancient technological legacy that shapes the world.
+Whether through the democratic clarity of Western Plain-Speech, the formal precision of Eastern Royal dialects, the adaptive flexibility of Wanderer Cant, or the emerging possibilities of harmonic communication, language in [Valdris](Valdris.md) serves not just as a tool for practical communication but as an expression of cultural identity, political philosophy, and relationship to the ancient technological legacy that shapes the world.

-As the awakening continues to unfold, the peoples of [[Valdris]] must balance preservation of their linguistic heritage with adaptation to new technological realities.
+As the awakening continues to unfold, the peoples of [Valdris](Valdris.md) must balance preservation of their linguistic heritage with adaptation to new technological realities.
 The choices made about communication in the coming years will help determine whether the diverse cultures of the continent can maintain their unique identities while benefiting from improved understanding and cooperation.

-The future of language in [[Valdris]] remains unwritten, but like everything else in this land of awakening ruins, it promises to be extraordinary.
+The future of language in [Valdris](Valdris.md) remains unwritten, but like everything else in this land of awakening ruins, it promises to be extraordinary.

 ---

 ## Related Resources

-**Essential Context**: [[Common Knowledge]] - Basic information all characters should know about communication **Character Background**: [[Character Creation Guide]] - How language choices reflect character origin and allegiances **Cultural Information**: Settlement and faction pages for regional communication customs **Current Events**: [[Recent Awakening]] - How current events are affecting communication systems **Technology Context**: [[Architect Technology]] - Technical details about harmonic communication systems
+**Essential Context**: [Common Knowledge](Common%20Knowledge.md) - Basic information all characters should know about communication
+**Character Background**: [Character Creation Guide](Character%20Creation%20Guide.md) - How language choices reflect character origin and allegiances
+**Cultural Information**: Settlement and faction pages for regional communication customs **Current Events**: [Recent Awakening](Recent%20Awakening.md) - How current events are affecting communication systems **Technology Context**: [Architect Technology](Architect%20Technology.md) - Technical details about harmonic communication systems

 #player-safe #languages #communication #regional-dialects #cultural-identity #harmonic-language